Posts Tagged ‘fashion’

 But instead of selling The Revolution, Comrade, we’re selling shoes (and the Nike Lifestyle) to women.

-Who runs like this?
+Who runs like this, everyone from head to toe in Nike Gear?
 Not anyone IRL

 Does Nike really “run” SF?
-Mmmm… I’m thinking these shots are from some other photo shoot.
+Mmmm… I’m thinking these shots are from some other shoot.
 Very stylized, nevertheless:

-Who runs like this?
+Who exercises in tandem like this?
 Not anyone IRL

 More of the same